-Embedded - If you have single coverage, you only need to satisfy the individual Deductible and Out-of-pocket Limit amounts.
-If you have family coverage, no one family member contributes more than the individual amount.
+Aggregate - If you have single coverage, you only need to satisfy the individual Deductible and Out-of-pocket Limit.
+If you have family coverage the individual amounts do not apply - the entire family Deductible must be met prior to any benefits becoming available, and the entire family Out-of-pocket must be met before cost-sharing no longer applies.
 Family members may combine their covered expenses to satisfy the required family Deductible and Out-of-pocket amounts.